Robust mmWave/sub-THz multi-connectivity using minimal coordination and coarse synchronization: Abstract

 \section{Abstract}

 This study investigates simpler alternatives to coherent joint transmission for supporting robust connectivity against signal blockage in mmWave/sub-THz access networks.
 By taking an information-theoretic viewpoint, we demonstrate analytically that with a careful design, full macrodiversity gains and significant SNR gains can be achieved through canonical receivers and minimal coordination and synchronization requirements at the infrastructure side.
 Our proposed scheme extends non-coherent joint transmission by employing a special form of diversity to counteract artificially induced deep fades that would otherwise make this technique often compare unfavorably against standard transmitter selection schemes.
 Additionally, the inclusion of an Alamouti-like space-time coding layer is shown to recover a significant fraction of the optimal performance.
-Our conclusions are based on an insightful multi-point intermittent block fading channel model that enables rigorous ergodic and outage rate analysis, while also considering timing offsets due to imperfect delay compensation.
-Although simplified, our approach captures the essential features of modern mmWave/sub-THz communications, thereby providing practical design guidelines for realistic systems.
+Our conclusions are based on a statistical single-user multi-point intermittent block fading channel model that, although simplified, enables rigorous ergodic and outage rate analysis, while also considering timing offsets due to imperfect delay compensation.
+In addition, we validate our theoretical approach by means of deterministic ray-tracing simulations that capture the essential features of next generation mmWave/sub-THz communications.